thomasWeise/aitoa/book/metaheuristics/simulatedAnnealing/README.md

 How likely should accepting such a value be?
 Unfortunately, we are again stuck at making an arbitrary choice &ndash; but at least we can make a choice from within a well-defined region:
-Probabilities must be in $[0,1]$ and can be understood relatively intuitively, whereas it was a priori unclear in what range reasonable "temperatures" would be located.
+Probabilities must be in&nbsp;$[0,1]$ and can be understood relatively intuitively, whereas it was completely unclear in what range reasonable "temperatures" would be located.
-Let us define that the probability&nbsp;$P_{50}$ to accept a candidate solution which is 50&nbsp;makespan units worse than the current one, i.e., $\Delta E = 50$, should be&nbsp;$P_{50}=0.1$ at the beginning of the search.
+Let us choose that the probability&nbsp;$P_{50}$ to accept a candidate solution that is 50&nbsp;makespan units worse than the current one, i.e., has&nbsp;$\Delta E = 50$, should be&nbsp;$P_{50}=0.1$ at the beginning of the search.
 In other words, there should be a 10% chance to accept such a solution at $\iteration=1$.
 At $\iteration=1$, $T(\iteration)=T_s$ for both temperature schedules.
 We can now solve [@eq:simulatedAnnealingP] for&nbsp;$T_s$: